-Across from, major
+• Across from, major

-Property is separated from the boundaries of the river valley by a road or lane normally used by local traffic.
+Property is separated from the boundaries of the river valley by a road or lane with traffic counts equal to or less than 5,000.
 This separation may also include parks, green spaces, wooded areas, walking trails and golf courses.

-Where property is located within the river valley (for example, in neighbourhoods like Rossdale, Riverdale and Cloverdale), it receives a major river valley influence factor if it is separated from the bank of the North Saskatchewan River by a road or lane normally used by local traffic.
+Where property is located within the river valley (for example, in neighbourhoods like Rossdale, Riverdale and Cloverdale), it receives a major river valley influence factor if it is separated from the bank of the North Saskatchewan River by the road or lane.
 This separation may also include parks, green spaces, wooded areas, walking trails and golf courses.